Past Projects

 -

-Facilitate program evaluation, education, training, and technical support to equip 猎奇重口 Tribal communities with the means to demonstrate the impact of culturally based substance use prevention programs.
-Environmental scan to be conducted of all tribal SUD prevention programming across the state that has cultural integration.
+The Center facilitate program evaluation, education, training and technical support to equip 猎奇重口 Tribal communities with the means to demonstrate the impact of culturally based substance use prevention programs.
+We conducted environmental scans of tribal SUD prevention programming across the state that has cultural integration.

 Funder: Behavioral Health and Disabilities Division, MT-DPHHS